 3. Responsive fonts/gutters in Bootstrap 5

-Do your font size looks similar on desktop as well as a mobile screen?
+Do your font size looks similar on a desktop as well as a mobile screen?
 This is a peculiar but common problem because a font that might appear reasonably normal on a desktop screen will appear gigantic on mobile screens and can take a lot of screen area.
 You can test your site using the Bootstrap Responsive Test.

-This is particularly true for headlines (H1, H2) or other jumbotron/hero areas which are typically in large sizes where the Headline or Post title might fill up the whole mobile screen (while might appear much smaller on a larger retina display/4K screen).
+This is particularly true for headlines (H1, H2) or another jumbotron/hero areas which are typically in large sizes where the Headline or Post title might fill up the whole mobile screen (while might appear much smaller on a larger retina display/4K screen).

-It would be a great idea to change font size based on the specific viewport using tools like RFS repository which can not only resize fonts but also any other CSS properties dependent on the browser viewport size.
+It would be a great idea to change font size based on the specific viewport using tools like the RFS repository which can not only resize fonts but also any other CSS properties dependent on the browser viewport size.